-Homeschool boys need totally cool, not back to school tech gear to help them learn!
-We rounded up some very neat tech learning items that you totally have to check out.
+We rounded up some very neat technology-based STEM learning items that you totally have to check out.

 This post may contain affiliate links which means we may receive a small commission, at no cost to you, if you make a purchase through a link.
 All opinions are our own and we share things we think would be of interest to boys.

-To take LEGO up a notch try LEGO Mindstorms EV3 or the LEGO® MINDSTORMS EV3 w/ Sensors for programming and robototics.
+To take LEGO up a notch try LEGO Mindstorms EV3 for programming and robototics.
 This is one great “toy” with a community of enthusiastic people trying new and exciting things, and sharing what they are doing so your boy can do it too.
 Worth the money.

 What is super rugged, waterproof, takes pics and video and will get your boy outside and moving?
-The GoPro HERO Starter Bundle!
+The GoPro HERO!
 The price on this neat camera is reasonable and it is one nifty thing to get for your boy.
 Consider this – boys like tech.
 They like being on the computer.
-This is the perfect device.
-Making video (outside!) and then working to create some different types of presentations, YouTube vids and more makes this a great learning tool.
+With this device you can get them making videos (outside!) and then working to create some different types of presentations, YouTube vids and more makes this a great learning tool.
+Videography

-Fitbit Flex Wireless Activity Wristband is a tool for keeping track of activity and sleep.
-Have your boy use it to track activity and try to beat his records and to create charts and graphs – throwing in a little practical and useful math is always a good idea.
+Fitbit Flex Wireless Activity Wristband is a tool for activity and sleep tracking Have your boy use it to track activity and try to beat his records and to create charts and graphs – throwing in a little practical and useful math is always a good idea.
 Pair it with apps to do even more.
+Heath, and fitness.

 See this article for info on deciding which platform is best for your boy.
 Let him read the article and look at the different projects to decide which he would like to try.

-I like the idea of the littleBits and if you can afford them you should get them.
-I have heard they are awesome.
 We have the Snap Circuits SC-300 Electronics Discovery Kit.
 It is much more reasonably priced.
 We really enjoy this set and get it out every once and a while to play around with the projects and try to build our own.
-This set has over 60 pieces and you can build a radio, a doorbell, use switches etc. There are a lot of projects and tweaks to the projects featured.
+This electronics set has over 60 pieces and you can build a radio, a doorbell, use switches etc. There are a lot of projects and tweaks to the projects featured.

 Have you seen Ozobot?
 This little (and it is indeed little) robot is so neat.
 What I really like about this choice is that while it comes with an app it also is hands-on.
 Ozobot follows colors on either a tablet or a piece of paper.
 You can code him by using different color combinations.
+Probably best for someone starting out.
 Watch the video below for more details.
+Coding, robotics.

 Last year I got my son a tablet and it has been a wonderful tool for him to use.
-It was so fun to see his face when he opened the package.
-He had no idea he was getting one – gotta love surprises!
-This is the next tablet we will be getting once ours dies.
-We bought a Nook tablet because they were much more reasonable but now it is no longer supported and we are finding that we can’t get the latest apps.
-Stick with a sure thing and go for the iPad Mini 3.
+Stick with a sure thing and go for the iPad .
 Apple has a lot more educational games than Android does, by far.
 We often see games we would like to try but they are only available for Apple devices.
+All the subjects!

-This is a seriously cool way to add some tech to your home – your whole family will love it.
-Have you heard about Echo?
-I was listening to the radio and they were talking about this device.
-It sounded so neat I had to check it out.
+This is a seriously cool way to add some technology to your home – your whole family will love it.
+Have you heard about Echo Show?
 I am very keen on trying this as a tool in our homeschool.
 You can ask it questions so if you are working on a project you don’t have to stop to go to the computer and look things up.
 You can also ask for help spelling a word or getting a word definition.
-Plus it plays music, checks the weather and so on.
+Plus it plays music, checks the weather and so on just like the Echo does but this one has a screen and can also show you things.
 It is giving me flashbacks of watching The Jetsons cartoon lol.
+All the subjects.

 When deciding what you are going to purchase . . .